 Using effective management for source code and all the documents, so that they are version controlled, is essential to maintain tractability, back-tracking and controlled rollback, if necessary.
 There are many readymade tools available for this purpose as well.

-Effective quality control aids in smoother and faster execution of the development project.
-From efficient tool based defect tracking to quality metrics, best practices have proven successful in judging the readiness of the project for subsequent stage or delivery.
-Metrics and targets can be set to ensure that the requirement, design, code, test plan and other deliverable and documents are dependable.
+Effective quality control aids in the smoother and faster execution of the development project.
+From efficient tool-based defect tracking to quality metrics, best practices have proven successful in judging the readiness of the project for subsequent stages or delivery.
+Metrics and targets can be set to ensure that the requirement, design, code, test plan, and other deliverables and documents are dependable.
 In fact, quality representatives and quality analysts are key skilled experts that some organizations hire, who help to audit the projects for quality.

 Effective Installation and Deployment:

 There are a number of times when successfully lab-tested projects fail during actual installation and deployment.
 Effective deployment plans and a deployment checklist can be used to avoid such disasters.